Does Home Insurance Cover Electrical Panel Replacement?

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

 Your home’s electrical panel generally lasts 20 to 40 years.
-However, you may need to replace the electrical panel sooner than that if a catastrophe damages it.
+But you may need to replace the electrical panel sooner than that if a catastrophe damages it.
 Your homeowners insurance might pay for a new electrical panel, depending on the cause of the damage and your coverage.

 Secure.
 Free.
 Easy-to-use.